Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Images/README.md

 # What is Image

-In computer vision perspective, image is a combination of pixels, each pixel has it's location ( x, y ) and pixel value.
-So the image shape should be " weidth x height x channels".
+In computer vision perspective, image(digital image) is a numeric representation, contains a fixed number of pixels.
+Pixels are the smallest individual element in an image and each pixel has it's location (x, y) and channel value.
+The image shape should be " weidth x height x channels".
-- Color image has three channel, RGB (Red, Green and Blue), different method has different RGB order.
+- Color image has three channel, RGB (Red, Green, Blue), different method has different RGB order.
 - Gray scale image only has one channel.
 ```
 Note: it is possible for an image to have more than three channels.